joshidivanshu/graphQLJWT-Flask-/README.md

 Go to http://localhost:5000/graphql to try GraphQL.

 ```
-for testing queries please check the query format mentioned in queries.txt
+for testing queries and mutations please check the query format mentioned in queries.txt
 ```

 ```